Momentum-Team-12/questionbox-team-thunder-back-end/README.md

     "auth_token": "d99a2de1b0a09db0fc2da23c9fdb1fc2447fff5d"
 }
 ```
-NOTE: Must use the auth token from now on for logged in user.
+NOTE: auth_token must be passed for all requests with the logged in user.
+It remains active till user is [logged out](#logout-user).

 ## User's info